emanuelepaiano/espresso-portal/README.md

 #### WARNING: Some countries' laws, require a logging data for guests activities from wifi hotspots.
 This tool does not collect any data or logs, so use it at your risk.
 If required in your country, install a logging system by yourself.
 I'm not responsible for law violations!

 ### FEATURES
-- Mac address authentication for free limited-time wifi access;
+- Mac address/email authentication for free limited-time wifi access;
 - Registered users authentication (support limited time login from single mac address);
 - Remaining time counter for users (you can show them fake values, hiding minutes from remaining time);
 - Blocking expired session's mac-address for minutes (or hours / days);
 - Multilanguage and language browser detection (italian/english);
 - Single customizable frontend theme.
+- Mail login supports for guests, with logging useful for signing up to newsletters - NEW
+- Disabling registered users login (set hotspot for guests only) - NEW
+- Permanent login support - NEW

 ***